MrRaidrop/ESP-MoNet/docs/how_to_add_sensor.md

     return true;
 ```

-No further change is needed in uploader or cache,
+No change needed in BLE or HTTP uploader — they automatically use the encoder.
-your new sensor will be automatically handled by both Wi-Fi and BLE.

 ---